- Technology Research

 Learn more about FOA technical development here.

-As the technical readiness level for each project advances, the technologies are deployed at a higher-energy testing environment, such as the Hawai’i Wave Energy Test Site, on the Kaneohe Marine Corps Base Hawai’i, and CalWave Energy Test Center in San Diego, California.
+As the technical readiness level for each project advances, the technologies are deployed at a higher-energy testing environment, such as the Hawai’i Wave Energy Test Site, on the Kaneohe Marine Corps Base Hawai’i, and with CalWave in La Jolla, California.
 This last stage will help demonstrate the instruments’ capabilities in pre-permitted, grid-connected environments around energy converters.